-- 2.65 Our natural environment is highly diverse, offering coastal, riverside and limestone landscapes, interspersed with a rich heritage.
-There are two National Character Area classifications; namely the Tyne and Wear Lowlands and the Durham Magnesian Limestone Plateau.
-Due to the Magnesian Limestone geology of the city and association with the North Sea coast and River Wear estuary, Sunderland has many sites of botanical interest and a variety of habitats of value to wildlife. - 2.66 Whilst Sunderland forms part of the Tyne and Wear conurbation, it benefits from wide green infrastructure corridors to the north, west and south of the main built-up area, as well as Open Countryside to the west and east of Houghton and Hetton and a green corridor along the River Wear that runs through the heart of the city.
+2.66 Whilst Sunderland forms part of the Tyne and Wear conurbation, it benefits from wide green infrastructure corridors to the north, west and south of the main built-up area, as well as Open Countryside to the west and east of Houghton and Hetton and a green corridor along the River Wear that runs through the heart of the city.
 There are more than 3,800 hectares of formal and natural greenspace, including 43 parks.
 Approximately half of the city's residents can reach a quality natural greenspace within 300m of their homes.

-Waste, water and energy
+Waste, Water and Energy

-- 2.67 The main rivers in the city are the River Wear, which flows north-eastwards to the sea at Sunderland, the River Don which flows along the northern council boundary and the Lumley Park Burn/Hetton Burn, which is a westward draining tributary of the Wear.
+- 2.67 The main rivers in the city are the River Wear, which flows northeastwards to the sea at Sunderland, the River Don which flows along the northern council boundary and the Lumley Park Burn/Hetton Burn, which is a westward draining tributary of the Wear.
 The topography of the area is characterised by the River Wear valley in the north and east of the city. - 2.68 There are 5 Critical Drainage Areas identified within the city, which are areas that the Environment Agency (EA) has identified as having notable flood risk and drainage problems.
 In these locations, there is a need for surface water to be managed to a higher standard than normal to ensure that any new development will contribute to a reduction in the risk of flooding.
-These higher standards are determined by the Environment Agency. - 2.69 The city's drinking supply emanates from a combination of reservoirs, treatment works and boreholes, including the Magnesian Limestone Aquifer, which lies to the east of the city and is protected through source protection zones.
+These higher standards are determined by the Environment Agency.

-- 2.70 Sunderland is well served by waste infrastructure and is net self-sufficient in the management of waste.
+- 2.69 The city's drinking supply emanates from a combination of reservoirs, treatment works and boreholes, including the Magnesian Limestone Aquifer, which lies to the east of the city and is protected through source protection zones. - 2.70 Sunderland is well served by waste infrastructure and is net self-sufficient in the management of waste.
 The area has significant built waste management capacity which provides for the needs of Sunderland and a number of other authorities across the North East region. - 2.71 Local authority waste is managed under the South Tyne and Wear Waste Management Partnership (STWWMP) which is a collaboration between Sunderland, Gateshead and South Tyneside Councils and covers the management of this waste for the duration of the Plan period.

-Sustainable transport
+Sustainable Transport